A Steel Ship and Iron Men – Catastrophic Failure and Courage on USS IWO JIMA (LPH 2)

-Timothy C. Cummings, a former Navy 1,200 p.s.i. boiler technician, is a Certified Plant Maintenance Manager and antiterrorism specialist.
+Timothy C. Cummings, a former Navy 1,200 p.s.i. boiler technician, is a Certified Professional Maintenance Manager and antiterrorism specialist.
 His original case study of the USS IWO JIMA accident was selected to be the keynote speech at a national human performance/root cause conference in 2013.

 Postscript: In May 2014, this piece was published as the cover story of a plant engineering trade magazine.
 Ironically, the publisher misspelled “catastrophe”.
 After being annoyed at their amateurish oversight, I came to view it as an ironic way to underscore what went wrong on 30 OCT 90: People not paying attention. – TCC